Code Indexing MCP Server

 • Live freshness.
 Edits, creates, renames, and deletes in your editor flow into the DB within a few hundred milliseconds.
 Atomic saves are coalesced.

-The five languages
+The six languages

 Language Extensions Plugin